 - That the complaint be dealt with promptly

-The Preschool has policies which reflect our philosophy.
-These policies are in place to ensure high quality care and education for the children who attend.
-These policies will be adapted as necessary to meet changing needs of children, families and government bodies.
+The Preschool has policies that reflect our philosophy.
+These policies are in place to ensure high-quality care and education for the children who attend.
+These policies will be adapted as necessary to meet changing needs of children, families, and government bodies.
 Full copies of the policies are available for reference in the foyer.

 During the year students from training institutions may complete practical placements at the preschool.
-The experience student’s gain is invaluable to their studies.
+The experience students gain is invaluable to their studies.
 We do however limit the number of students we place at the preschool.
 Students are never left alone with the children, and they are not permitted to give advice to parents.
-The Teaching Director closely supervises all students.
+The Teaching staff closely supervises all students.

 The National Quality Framework for Early Childhood Education and Care